singh1114/pythonprogramming/_posts/2020-10-25-sending-tweet-when-your-internet-speed-goes-down.md

 Some comments were really great and gave really actionable advice on what else we can do to improve it.

-One of which was, `sending tweet tagging your ISP about the lower internet speed`.
+One of which was, `Tweeting about your low internet speed and tagging your ISP`.

 This inspired me to quickly write this small Python code which can create an image with some text in it related to internet speed and tweet it tagging your ISP.😂